 As a younger gay boy living in California, I waited for Miss Ross to come to Lake Tahoe, or even Reno, although Reno is tacky and dirty and Lake Tahoe is gaw-geous.
 And when I saw the announcement that she would be appearing somewhere, I instantly got on the phone to my homies, er, homos, and homo-friendlies, and we made plans to see her.

 One time we invited our friends Ann and Steve.
 They liked the idea of a show, but a Diana Ross show?
 They weren't fans; but then we enticed them with the idea of cocktails and gambling and Lake Tahoe and cocktails and cocktails, and they relented, so we went.

 Now, back in the day at the casino showrooms, if you wanted a good seat, you tipped the ushers at the door to get closer.
 So I did.
 And we were seated next to the stage!

-She appeared at the head of our table, and, well, Steve, Mister I-Don't-Like-Diana-Ross leaped up, sprawled across my head and the two queens in front of me so he could, as he says, just touch her.
+She appeared at the head of our table, and, well, Steve, Mister I-Don't-Really-Like-Diana-Ross leaped up, sprawled across my head and the heads of two queens in front of me so he could, as he says, just touch her.